tiworker.exe

 Quick Answer

 tiworker.exe is safe.
-It's the Windows Modules Installer Worker that installs, modifies, and removes Windows updates and optional components.
+It's the Windows Modules Installer Worker that runs during Windows Update to install, repair, and configure update packages and servicing components.

 ✔ NO - Safe